 This section describes how to load MIB files for CiscoView.
-This is a required task.

 HP OpenView MIB Files

 If you are using HP OpenView, you need to load MIB files into the HP OpenView Simple Network Management Protocol (SNMP) MIB database after installation.
 This enables the CiscoView and Health Monitor applications to query devices for information.